Vincent Rapide: Series A

 The Series A Rapide was the first production Vincent to receive the V-twin engine.
 The bike's frame was a version of the brazed-lug-and-steel-tube diamond frame used by the Comet, but lengthened to accommodate the longer V-twin engine.
 The rear suspension was based on the cantilever system patented by Phil Vincent while at Cambridge.
-Comprising a rear frame member (RFM) of two upright triangular arms pivotting at the bottom of the frame and attached to two spring boxes and damper at the top, this system had been used on all Vincents from the first Vincent Special prototype built in 1927.
+Comprising a rear frame member (RFM) of two upright triangular arms pivoting at the bottom of the frame and attached to two spring boxes and damper at the top, this system had been used on all Vincents from the first Vincent Special prototype built in 1927.
 Front suspension was the same friction-damped Brampton girder fork used on the Vincent singles.
 The larger engine intruded into the space previously occupied by the oil tank, so the Series A Rapide received a petrol tank with two fillers – one for petrol and one for oil as the tank was made to serve double duty.
 Brakes were dual 7 in single-leading shoe (SLS), front and rear.

 The bike came equipped with a side stand.
 The final wheelbase was 58 in and dry weight was 430 lb.

 The engine was an air-cooled 47° V-twin with overhead valves operated by rocker arms and short pushrods driven by two camshafts mounted high in the engine's timing case.
 With a bore of 84 mm and stroke of 90 mm, total displacement was 998 cc.
 These measurements would not change throughout the engine's production life.
 The air/fuel mixture was delivered by two Amal 1 1/16" carburettors.
 Lubrication was by a dry sump system that used an external gear-type oil pump running at one-quarter engine speed to supply oil to the big ends and outer camshaft bushes.
 Four external 5" long pipes delivered oil to the rocker bushes and rear of each cylinder.
 With a 6.8:1 compression ratio, the Series A engine produced 45 hp @ 5500 rpm, and was capable of 110 mph.

 As was the case with the Vincent singles, the transmission in the Series A was a separate 4-speed unit supplied by Burman with a triplex chain primary drive, but with heavy-duty internals and a different wet multiplate clutch.
 Even with these changes the transmission was unable to cope with the output of the big V-twin.
 Riders were advised to not open the throttle fully until the clutch was fully engaged.

 The Rapide was first shown at the 1936 Motorcycle show at Olympia.
 It quickly earned two sobriquets.
 Bill Clarke nicknamed it `The Snarling Beast’ and a reporter struck by the mass of external pipework dubbed it `the plumber’s nightmare’.
 The bike was listed for sale at £142.

 Production of the Series A Rapide ended in 1939.